-The Incredible Story of the VW Transporter
+The Incredible History of the Volkswagen Transporter Campervan

 December 06, 2016 at 9:30 AM

-When we think about campervans, one of the most iconic has to be that of the rather beautiful VW Transporter.
+When we think about campervans, one of the most iconic has to be that of the rather beautiful Volkswagen Transporter.
 This awesome vehicle has been around since the Second World War and has set the pace and style for future campervans.

-The Beginning - The T1
+The Beginning - The T1 Transporter

 We now fast forward to 1989 and the production of the VW Transporter 3, or the Caravelle, as it was more commonly known.
-An impressive 1.7 million of these vehicles were produced.
+An impressive 1.7 million of these vehicles were produced during its production.
 This was the vehicle that saw the priority of function, over aesthetics, and this difference can be clearly marked in the T3.
 However, this VW Transporter still has lots of appeal for the VW van enthusiast.
 The T3 was also designed with comfort as a top priority, and the luxurious blue décor in the cabin creates a relaxing atmosphere.
 The van also came with electric windows, and even a sunroof!
 But as already mentioned, the true beauty of the T3 is in its functionality and driveability.
 It has a 2.1-litre engine and can reach an impressive 112bhp.
 It has wonderful torque, a dogleg gearbox and is incredibly easy to handle.

 The VW T4